15 Mandarin Slang Words Your Chinese Textbook Isn’t Teaching You

 12. 花心 (huā xīn)

-When used in a phrase, it’s usually negative and will describe someone who has not been faithful in the relationship.
+When used in a phrase, its connotation is usually negative and will describe someone who has not been faithful in the relationship.

 You cheating scum!
 (Literally: You flower heart carrot!)